ZONESTAR3D/source-code-for-3d-printer/README.md

 ## Build Firmware
 #1.
 Install VSCode
 Visit the Setting up "Visual Studio Code" page [https://code.visualstudio.com/docs/setup/setup-overview] to download and install the latest VSCode for your particular platform.

 #2.
 Install the PlatformIO IDE
 Head over to the “Get PlatformIO IDE” page [https://platformio.org/install/ide?install=vscode]  to learn how to install PlatformIO IDE in VSCode.

+#3 find and copy the configuration files for your machine from the "config" directory, you need to:
+a. copy and replace configuration.h and configuration_adv.h to "marlin" directory
+b. copy and replace platformio.ini to "main" directory You may need to modify the file "configuration.h" and "configuration_adv.h" according to the setting of your machine.

 #3.
-Use the "Open Folder…" command in the VSCode "File" menu to open the project directory, e.g. Z9V5.
+Use the "Open Folder…" command in the VSCode "File" menu to open the source code directory which you stored, e.g. "main".

 #4.
 Run the "Run build task" command in the VSCode "Terminal" menu, and then choose "PlatformIO:build" task to build the source code.

-#5.
-You can modify the file "configuration.h" and "configuration_adv.h" in the "config" directory to modify the firmware accord to your printer settings.

 ## License